rlziii/FIXME/README.md

 ### RandomStringsTableViewController

 `RandomStringsTableViewController` is a simple subclass of `UITableViewController`.
-Walk the candidate through a brief rundown of what this screen is doing: it's backing data source is essentially an `Array` of 10,000 randomly-generated `String`s and those `String`s are each being displayed in cells on this `UITableView`.
+Walk the candidate through a brief rundown of what this screen is doing: it's backing data source is essentially an `Array` of 10,000 randomly-generated `String`s and those `String`s are each being displayed in cells (i.e. `RandomStringsTableViewCell`s) on this `UITableView`.
 That's pretty much all this screen is doing.

-A small note about how this `UITableView` is handling its cells: instead of subclassing `UITableViewCell` it is instead using one of the built-in `UITableViewCell` styles (in this case `UITableViewCell.CellStyle.default`).
-To do this properly, in `tableView(_:cellForRowAt:)` a cell is attempted to be dequeued with a specific identifier; if one is not found (which means the "reserve" of cells that can be dequeued hasn't been built up yet) then a new `UITableViewCell` is simply created with the `default` style and assigned the `static` identifier defined near the top of the class).
-After enough cells have been created in this way, `tableView.dequeueReusableCell(withIdentifier:)` will start returning the already-created cells instead of initializing new ones.

 After explaining the simple screen to the candidate, run the application, navigate to the Random Strings screen, and start scrolling.
 It should be obvious that the performance is sluggish.